ryan-mcclue/unsw/comp4920/ass2.md

 So, to what extent would changing name, be sufficent in changing outcome of algorithm.
 Also want to know if attribute is necessary.
 Only human knows what sufficent causation is.

+To be readily understood by humans, explanation should be contrastive (xAI lecture slide 16) xAI methods
+  - model dependent: feature importance plot, saliency map Can be applied at various stages in model, e.g. pre/in/post (surrogate vs linear-regression vs generative models?) feature importance tells us features most important across population, when quite often want features that are most impactful for each instance/user.
+  - model agnostic: LIME, SHAP
+    LIME works by generating similar decisions to original decision and querying their results in the model.
+    Performing a weighted sample based on each distance to original decision, establish a new simple model to explain the global model.
+    As LIME only samples around the given instance, it will only ascertain a local pattern to explain.
+    This is gives rise to issues similar to statistical fairness issues, in that too myopic of a metric to expose globally influential patterns.
+    As mentioned in (xAI lecture slide 41) this is instability of explanation.

 ---

 In conclusion, by exploring causal and statistical accounts of explanation,